MicroEJ/docs/SDK6UserGuide/veePortCreate.rst

 If the requested MicroEJ Architecture is not available for evaluation or to get a MicroEJ Production Architecture, please contact your MicroEJ sales representative or :ref:`our support team <get_support>`.

-Once you know which Architecture to use, add it as a dependency of the VEE Port configuration project in the ``build.gradle.kts`` file:
+Once you know which Architecture to use, add it as a dependency of the VEE Port project in the ``vee-port/build.gradle.kts`` file:

 .. code-block:: java
     :emphasize-lines: 3